smashgg/developer-portal/docs/oauth/oauth-overview.md

 http://exampleurl.com/oauth?code=dsbf6h12sd8mdfwEzF
 ```

-This endpoint is responsible for sending a POST request to smash.gg's token url:
+This endpoint is responsible for sending a POST request to start.gg's token url:
-`api.smash.gg/oauth/access_token`
+`api.start.gg/oauth/access_token`

-The following parameters must be sent with a `application/x-www-form-urlencoded` Content Type header:
+The following parameters must be sent with a `application/json` Content Type header:

 `grant_type`: must be `authorization_code`.